 UCLA Bio-Launch Mentors

-This page will be updated with current February 2025 Bio-Launch Mentors by December 18, 2024.
-If accepted into the program, prospective postdocs will use this list to nominate 5 faculty they would like to match with.
+If accepted into the program, prospective postdocs will use this list to select 1-5 faculty they would like to match with.

 Faculty: If you are interested in participating, please review our Faculty Volunteer Page.